Orpowell/autodock-vina-automator/README.md

 A.V.A is designed to automate the docking of multiple ligands to a single target protein in AutoDock Vina.
 A.V.A automates large parts of the workflow associated with ligand docking including:

-- Preparing ligand config file for AutoDock Vina
+- Preparing ligand config files for AutoDock Vina
 - Running AutoDock Vina
 - Producing technical replicates of ligand docking simulations
 - Visualising ligand docking simulations